 The output type is the type of the objects that the cmdlet emits.

 -- IsLegacyLanguageBar.
-When this setting is set to true, the desktop language bar is used (where available).
-When this setting is set to false, the modem input switcher is used (recommended).
+When this setting is set to true, the desktop language bar is used, where available.
+When this setting is set to false, the modem input switcher is used.
+This is recommended.

 -- IsLegacySwitchingMode.
-When this setting is set to true, the current input method (keyboard layout or input method editor (IME)) is selected for the current application only.
-When new applications start, the default input method is selected (see Get-WinDefaultInputMethodOverride).
+When this setting is set to true, the current input method, which includes keyboard layout or input method editor (IME), is selected for the current application only.
+When new applications start, the default input method is selected.
+For more information, see the Get-WinDefaultInputMethodOverride cmdlet.
 When this setting is set to false, the input method is selected for all applications and changes only when the user actively switches input methods (recommended).